 Brush Before, Not After

 Your first instinct after looking at your purple-toothed smile in the mirror may be to immediately reach for your toothbrush—don’t.
 Brushing your teeth right after drinking wine can damage your tooth enamel since the high acidity of wine make your teeth super sensitive to abrasion.
 Instead, brush your teeth an hour or so before.
 Why?
 Wine clings to and stains the plaque in your teeth, so brushing it away before you drink may decrease your chances of a wine-stained smile.

-Drinking sparkling water between glasses of wine will not only ensure that you don't get carried out of the restaurant at the end of your meal (ahem) but will also keep wine stains at bay.
+Drinking sparkling water between glasses of wine will not only ensure that you don't get carried out of the restaurant at the end of your meal (ahem) but may also keep wine stains at bay.
 Swish it around in your mouth and allow the bubbles to loosen up and scrub away the stains.

 Wine and cheese go together like a smoky eye and nude lip, for more reasons than one.
 Eating cheese helps build calcium, helps rid your mouth of debris, and protects teeth from acids.
 It may even close the tiny micro-pores on the surface—a.k.a. make it way more difficult for wine to stain your teeth.

 That spinach salad you ordered as an appetizer?
 Chomp away with vigor.
 Foods with high fiber content, like broccoli, Brussels sprouts, and potatoes, might help your mouth produce more saliva and scrub away the stains as you chew.

 No White Wine Before

 We’ve all been there—we start with white wine to “take things slow”, and the next thing we know, we’re guzzling Pinot Noir like there’s no tomorrow.
 Try to avoid this at all costs—mainly because the acidity of white wine erodes your enamel and may act as a primer, making the red wine tannins “stick” to your teeth more.
 But also because, you know, self-control.

 Post-Wine: Wipe It Up